 Quit the Leung Ting Organization

 In 2004 or 05, Sifu Alex quit the Leung Ting organization and continued to practice and teach on his own.
 After enjoying this freedom from internal squabbles and organizational "politics" until 2011, he decided to join up with Bay Mountain Martial Arts under his good friend and "Si-Dai"(younger Kung Fu brother) - because there are no politics or squabbles in Sifu Mayer's organization.
 Zero.
 None.
 Period.

 Sifu Simon Mayer, 4h Level T.G., has single-handedly built the largest local organization of Wing Tsun schools in the US (San Francisco-LA area) in the years since he arrived in the US from Germany in 1995.
-In collaboration with Dai-Sifu Martin Hoffman from Germany, he is now building a national organization in the US.
 You can read more about Sifu Simon and Dai-Sifu Hoffman at this page.